A Modified Sequential Probability Ratio Test: Simulation Studies

 The plot provided in Figure~\ref{fig:onet} for a one-sided $t$ test is nearly indistinguishable from the corresponding plots obtained for one-sample $z$ tests and tests of a binomial proportion; these plots are provided in the supplemental materials.

 Two features of these plots are noteworthy.
-First, for the smaller Type I error probability of $\alpha=0.005$, the average sample size required by the MSPRT is less than $ 50 \% $ of the sample size required by the fixed design test when the null hypothesis is true.
+First, for Type I error probabilities of $\alpha=0.005$, the average sample size required by the MSPRT is less than $ 50 \% $ of the sample size required by the fixed design test when the null hypothesis is true.
 This finding holds for all three tests.
-Second, under the alternative hypothesis, the average sample size required for the MSPRT is typically only 80\% of the sample size required for the corresponding fixed design test. {\cite{sieg1985} provides approximate formulas for power and an average sample number function for truncated SPRTs for large $ N $ (see corollaries 3.45--3.47, page 55--57, Section 6 of Chapter III in \cite{sieg1985}).
-Our $z$ test satisfies the assumptions made in deriving those formulae.
-Applying those approximations to $z$ tests, we find that for $ \alpha = 0.005 $ the average sample size required by the proposed test under the null and the alternative hypothesis is about 40\% and 70\% of the fixed design sample size $ N $, respectively.
-Similarly, the theoretical approximation of the Type II error probability at the fixed design alternative is about 23\%.
-Siegmund's approximations thus provide theoretical support for the empirical findings illustrated in Figure~\ref{fig:onet}}.
+Second, under the alternative hypothesis, the average sample size required for the MSPRT is typically about 80\% of the sample size required for the corresponding fixed design test.